EyasuTeshome/shifttracker/becoming-a-remote-professional/take-professional-photo-v2.md

 **Check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.**

-Remember that you have **a max of 5 reviews** per professional project.

 ## Additional materials